Brexit negotiations: Sectoral issues

-Documents setting out how the Brexit will affect parts of the British economy were set up for the government, "the most comprehensive picture of our economy on this issue" containing "excruciating detail" according to Brexit Secretary David Davis.
+Documents setting out how Brexit will affect parts of the British economy were set up for the government, "the most comprehensive picture of our economy on this issue" containing "excruciating detail" according to Brexit Secretary David Davis.
 The ministers were reluctant to publish them but in November 2017, a vote in Parliament allowed lawmakers to read them under controlled conditions to avoid news leaks.
 They were released online on 21 December 2017 but lawmakers were unimpressed: "Most of this could be found on Wikipedia or with a quick Google search", said Labour's David Lammy, "these documents [were made] in a couple of weeks.
 They look like a copy and paste essay crisis."

 Trade

 Without a trade agreement in place, British trade with the EU would be governed by the World Trade Organization's Bali Package.
 This would lead to common tariffs and non-tariff barriers being imposed by the EU27 upon the UK's access to the European Single Market because the Market is also a customs union.
 However, the UK would then have an opportunity to control immigration as well as develop its own trade regulations.

-The UK was not permitted to hold trade talks until after Brexit was concluded, however the UK can do preparatory work with other countries regarding the UK's future trading relationships; this was not to the liking of some EU27 countries.
-Before Britain leaves the EU, they may put trade agreements in place with non-EU countries.
+The UK was not permitted to hold trade talks until after Brexit was concluded, but the UK could do preparatory work with other countries regarding the UK's future trading relationships; this was not to the liking of some EU27 countries.
+Before Britain leaves the EU, it could put trade agreements in place with non-EU countries.

 Only the EU can act in areas where it has exclusive competence, such as the customs union and common commercial policy.
 In those areas member states may not act independently.
 The UK can still negotiate its own bilateral investment protection treaties subject to Commission authorisation.

 Strategic controls on military goods are primarily a member state competence.
 As a result, member states themselves negotiate multilateral or bilateral agreements on the strategic aspects of trade in defence goods.

 The EU27 wish to exclude the UK from sitting in on trade negotiations held by the EU during the period ending March 2019, seeing the UK as a competitor.
 Theresa May rejected this idea, saying "While we're members of the European Union we would expect our obligations but also our rights to be honoured in full."